As a professor, I am sometimes asked: “What’s it like to have summers off? That must be nice.”

 - Organized and moderated a panel discussion for journalists visiting from South Korea.

-- Met with colleagues who are going up for tenure and promotion this year, offering guidance about their CVs, teaching statements and letters of recommendation.
+- As a member of the Promotion and Tenure Committee, met with colleagues who are going up this year, offering guidance about their CVs, teaching statements and letters of recommendation.

 - Learned about my new role on the campuswide Faculty Grievance Committee.